 This visualization provides an immediate, intuitive comparison of the relative production scale and market dominance of major players in the global automotive industry.

-We welcome contributions from individual developers.
-You may either send us a pull request or a zip file containing your proposed enhancements ( contact[AT]zerniummail[DOT]com ).
+We are grateful for the support we have received from the open-source community.
+You may either send us a pull request or a zip file containing your proposed enhancements.